6. Pantluci

 pla NP

-this tree are the same as the the grammatical nodes in the sentence.
+in this tree are the same as the the grammatical nodes in the sentence.

 same initial vowel sequence, as the number of preceding nodes is what